nabilm/bid_streamer/README.md

 make test
 open http://localhost:8089
 ```
-You can hatch using number of simulate 2 and hatch rate of 1 to warm
+You can hatch using number of simulate 2 and hatch rate of 1 to warm up
 and then you can navigate to the stats of the tasks

 `explore the data` you can use a client like https://robomongo.org/ which really good mongo client , mongo is exposed on mongodb://localhost:27017

 ## Requirements
-All you need is docker >=2.1.0.2
+All you need is

+- docker >=2.1.0.2
-docker-compose >= 1.24.1
+- docker-compose >= 1.24.1
-python 3.8
+- python 3.8

 ## Big thanks
 big thanks to https://github.com/wurstmeister/kafka-docker for the amazing work on kafka docker which i used in this example

+## TODO
+- Unit tests to cover the code (pytest is in the requirements and now locust test are available)
+- Use TDD in future work as it's proven to be really useful and faster in getting the big picture